Professor David Dockrell MD FRCPI FRCP(Glas) FACP

 - Investigating the role of HIV infection on the macrophage's apoptotic response to bacterial infection (MRC Training Fellowship to Paul Collini)

-- The role of the alveolar macrophage and neutrophils in the pathogenesis of Staphylococcus aureus pneumonia (with Mike Boots as part of the Infectious Disease Cross Cutting Network led by Simon Foster)
+- The role of the alveolar macrophage and neutrophils in the pathogenesis of Staphylococcus aureus pneumonia (as part of the Infectious Disease Cross Cutting Network led by Simon Foster)

 - Investigation of mechanisms, impact and therapeutic targeting of microbial colonisation in COPD (with Profs Whyte and Sabroe and MRC-ABPI consortium collaborators)

 - The yin and yang of inhaled corticosteroids.
 I. Sabroe, D. Postma, I. Heijink, D.H.
 Dockrell.
 Thorax 2013: 68; 1085-7 doi:10.1136

 - Alveolar macrophages in host defence –the unrecognized role of apoptosis as a mechanism of intracellular bacterial killing.
 J.D.
 Aberdein, J. Cole, M.A.
 Bewley, H.M.
 Marriott and D.H.Dockrell.
 Clinical Experimental Immunology 2013: 174; 193-202.